amsahil/crypto-tracker/README.md

 ```

 🎯 Summary
-If you want to make anyuodate or suggestion feel free to open the requests and let's dive and make it more better.:)
+If you want to make any update or suggestion feel free to open the requests and let's dive and make it more better.:)

 See you with next Updates & Projects.